psas/stm32/README.markdown

-Mon 30 September 2013 11:36:41 (PDT)
-Currently, this repo is undergoing a reorganization.
-We have passed the initial 'how to get things working' phase and are moving towards a more application focused model of development.
+Fri November 15 2013
+We are preparing to switch compilers and remove the old compiler binary from the repo.
+This will make it much smaller but since history will be rewritten, all changes need to be committed before this happens.

 --------------------

 This repo is for firmware, OS, and application code for the STM32F4xx series of microcontrollers used on the PSAS AV3 avionics system.

-To initialise the Chibios submodule run:
+To initialize the ChibiOS submodule run:

     $ git submodule update --init

+If it's been a while since you've updated ChibiOS you'll need to re-sync it as its origin has changed:

+    $ git submodule sync
+    $ git submodule update

 ### Directories:

- - src
+ - projects
    - projects go here.
-Each ChibiOS project needs its own board files.
+ - common
+   - code that tends to be reused in projects.
+At the top level it has makefiles and is further grouped into
+   - boards
+     - boardfiles for our own custom boards.
+Most off the shelf board boardfiles can be found in ChibiOS/boards
- - openocd
+   - devices
-   - configuration files for openocd
+     - for peripheral drivers
+   - net
+     - network IPs
+   - util
+     - other utilities
  - ChibiOS
-   - git submodule pulled from Github development on Chibios
+   - git submodule pulled from our own fork of ChibiOS
  - toolchain
-    - development director for crosscompilers
+    - development directory for cross compilers and openocd
- - devices
+ - notes
-    - specific device support files
+    - general notes that don't have a more specific location